 With just around six months before the NEET 2020 exam commences, aspirants must be in a fix as to how to go about preparing for NEET.
 Fret not, as we have got you covered.
-This post will help you plan your course for action to excel at the country’s biggest and most challenging exams, the medical entrance exams.
+This post will help you plan your course of action to excel at the country’s biggest and most challenging exams, the medical entrance exams.

-Preparation strategies must be your go-to at this point and we at BYJU’S are here to provide you with exactly that, a steadfast, fool-proof strategy to crack NEET 2020.
+Preparation strategies must be your go-to at this point and we at BYJU’S are here to provide you with exactly that, a steadfast, foolproof strategy to crack NEET 2020.

 Get A Good Hold Of NEET Syllabus